-Replace existing trees with dense canopy in planters with more transparent canopy trees that will allow the true heritage of Government Street to shine and
+Replace existing trees with dense canopy in planters with more transparent canopy trees that will allow the true heritage of Government Street to shine and become more visible.

 Encourage sense of shared space

 Allow for temporary road closure to promote pedestrian environment and community building.